MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 As an administrator, you must configure the application so users (managers and sellers) can see the relevant organization and call data.
 To learn more, see [First-run setup experience](fre-setup-sales-insight-app.md).
 As a user (manager or seller), when you sign in to the application for the first time, you might see the following:
 - **Sample data**: This occurs if the administrator hasn't configured the application for you.
 The sample data helps you to explore the features and functionalities so you can shorten your learning curve.
-- **Relevant organization and call data**: You’ll be able to view your organization’s data if the administrator has configured the application for you.
+- **Relevant organization and call data**: You'll be able to view your organization's data if the administrator has configured the application for you.

 The following procedure explains how to access conversation intelligence for the first time:
 1. Sign in to the [Conversation intelligence](https://sales.ai.dynamics.com/) application.
 The home page is displayed with demo data.